billahdotdev/Learn-HTML/README.md

 7. Body: The portion of an HTML document that contains the content visible to users, including text, images, and other media, enclosed within the <body> element.

 8. Heading: An HTML element used to define headings or titles within a document, ranging from \<h1> (the highest level) to \<h6> (the lowest level).

+9. Paragraph: An HTML element used to define paragraphs of text within a document, enclosed by <p> tags.